arteaga7/TensorFlow-Keras-Regressor/README.md

 Mean Absolute Error (MAE): 10.5, Mean Squared Error (MSE): 243.83 and R^2 Score: 0.15.

 ## ♟️ Conclusion
 The MAE (Mean Absolute Error) is acceptable.
 The performance of the model is related to the dataset quality, pretrained model used (Resnet50), convolutional neuronal network design and batch size of training.
 Due to limitations in computing power, this model could not be trained better.
 This model was trained in a core i7 second generation processor with 4GB of RAM memory.
+In order to improve the model performance, not only the batch size should be increase, but also the dataset quality.